Find Grad Schools

 Craft Artists 4.8% $34,240

-Some degrees associated with folk art may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with folk art require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for folk art careers below.